The Hidden Costs of Glass Bottles

 Recycling

 While glass is 100% recyclable, its recycling system comes with a myriad of problems.
-To begin with, even simple parts of the process, such as transporting the glass back to a recycling facility, are extremely inefficient and harmful for the environment, as explained above.
-Moreover, glass recycling does not eradicate the remelting process, which is the most energy-intensive part of manufacturing glass (accounting for 75% of energy consumption during production).
-Moreover, recycled glass has to be crushed into cullets (broken, smaller pieces of glass) before being melted into new products.
-Its arguable that glass can be reused.
-However, in most cases, glass is still treated as single-use packaging and can take up to 1 million years to decompose once it reaches a landfill.
-Until 2022, India alone produced three million tonnes of glass waste annually, of which only 35% was recovered for recycling.
-The amount of glass waste has increased, in accordance with the shift of consumer preferences to glass over single-use plastic bottles or PET packaging.
+To begin with, even simple parts of the process, such as transporting the glass back to a recycling facility, are extremely inefficient and harmful to the environment.
+Moreover, glass recycling does not eradicate the remelting process, which is the most energy-intensive part of manufacturing glass.
+This accounts for 75% of energy consumption during production.
+Recycled glass must be crushed into cullets (broken, smaller pieces of glass) before being melted into new products.

 The Solution: Paper-based Packaging

 The environmental impacts of glass, while often overlooked, are extremely harmful.
-Most people who use glass bottles do so with the intention of reducing their carbon footprint, reducing their use of single-use plastic bottles and improve environmental sustainability.
+Most people who use glass bottles do so with the intention of reducing their carbon footprint, reducing their use of single-use plastic bottles, and improving environmental sustainability.
 However, after studying life cycle assessments, it's safe to say that they might be doing more harm than good.
-So what's a promising solution?
-Paper - at almost every stage of its life cycle.
-And when it comes to water specifically, paper bottles or boxed water is the way to go.

 Sourcing Raw Materials: A Lighter Footprint